Trial by Jury (film): Plot

 Pirone goes free.
-Graham is furious and unable to believe he could lose a slam-dunk case, he tasks Boyle with finding out what went wrong.
+Graham is furious and unable to believe he could lose an open-and-shut case.
+He tasks Boyle with finding out what went wrong.
 Boyle poles each of the jurors who found Rusty not guilty and they each call out Valerie's role in convincing them to change their verdict.
-Graham suspecting that Valerie may have been tampered with meets with her discretely and tries to pressure her.
+Graham suspecting that Valerie may have been tampered with, meets with her discretely and tries to pressure her.
 Valerie adamantly denies any wrongdoing.

 Pirone now free is worried that Valerie will eventually turn on him and he tasks Vesey and some thugs with monitoring her.
 Vesey though has fallen for the innocent Valerie and tries to protect her.
-However after Graham is seen leaving her apartment Rusty panics and orders a hit on her.
+However, after Graham is seen leaving her apartment, Rusty panics and orders a hit on her.

 Valerie is kidnapped in broad daylight by three of Rusty's thugs and thrown in the trunk of their car.
 Vesey pursues them and tries to help her escape.
-In the ensuing shootout, Vesey manages to shoot the thugs but is mortally wounded.
-He warns Valerie that the Pirone family won't let her live and she needs to sort things with Rusty directly.
+In the ensuing shootout, Vesey manages to shoot the thugs, but is mortally wounded.
+He warns Valerie that the Pirone family will not let her live and she needs to sort things with Rusty directly.

 With nowhere else to turn, Valerie decides to use all of the skills she picked up while manipulating the jury and turn the tables on Rusty.
 She goes to his hideout dressed in a vintage dress and tries to seduce him.
 Rusty appears to fall for the ruse and starts to kiss Valerie.
 Suddenly he turns on Valerie and attempts to smother her.
 Valerie removes an ice pick from her purse and stabs Rusty to death.
 She then escapes the hideout and returns to her life.

-Later Graham meets Boyle in the aftermath of the shootout.
+Later, Graham meets Boyle in the aftermath of the shootout.
 Boyle identifies Vesey's body among those of the thugs, and also tells Graham that Rusty has disappeared.
 They suspect that the Pirone family had enough of Rusty and may have murdered him.
 Graham confronts Valerie at her son's football game.
-He explains that he's not wearing a wire but he needs to know how a good person like her could help a violent thug like Rusty.
-Valerie gives a nondescript answer, but alludes to the fact that she had to protect her son and father.
+He explains that he is not wearing a wire, but he needs to know how a good person like her could help a violent thug like Rusty.
+Valerie gives an unremarkable answer, but alludes to the fact that she had to protect her son and father.